 Posted on 19/09/2014

 She rolled her head to the side to stare at Tyler.
 He relaxed in his seat, one hand lazily controlling the steering wheel.
-They missed the last few days together due to her schedule and her spending time with Gage and the family.
+They’d missed the last few days together due to her schedule and her spending time with Gage and the family.
 Gage’s trips could be rare and they could be plentiful.
 She never knew so she took full advantage of any time he managed to spend on the island.

-Tyler volunteered to drive her to the dock to carve out some time together and he surprised her with the breakfast sandwich she chased with lemonade.
+Tyler volunteered to drive her to the dock to carve out some time together and he surprised her with the breakfast sandwich she chased with juice.
 Now he threw the occasional look her way with that amazing smile.